 Wondering what to bring with you to the hospital?
-Check out this list of hospital bag essentials with everything you need to give birth.
+Come prepared with hospital bag essentials with everything you need to give birth.

 In Los Angeles, heading to the hospital when you’re in labor is not something you want to happen at 5pm on a weekday.
 Just our luck, both trips to the hospital for my pregnancies happened in the middle of the night.
 It’s almost like even my kids knew how bad rush hour traffic can get.